ilzarachman/chatbot-helpdesk/README.md

 ## Project Name

 This project is a chatbot designed to provide helpdesk support.
-It is built using [insert relevant technologies, e.g., FastAPI, LangChain] and aims to [briefly describe the chatbot's purpose, e.g., automate common inquiries, provide self-service support, etc.].
+It is built using FastAPI backend and aims to [briefly describe the chatbot's purpose, e.g., automate common inquiries, provide self-service support, etc.].

 ## Features